777arc/PySDR/content/doa.rst

    :target: ../_images/doa_conventional_beamformer_polar.svg
    :alt: Example polar plot of performing direction of arrival (DOA) showing the beam pattern and 180-degree ambiguity

 We will keep seeing this pattern of looping over angles, and having some method of calculating the beamforming weights, then applying them to the received signal.
-In the next beamforming method (MVDR) we will use our received signal :code:`r` as part of the weight calculations, making it an adaptive technique.
+In the next beamforming method (MVDR) we will use our received signal :code:`X` as part of the weight calculations, making it an adaptive technique.
 But first we will investigate some interesting things that happen with phased arrays, including why we have that second peak at 160 degrees.

 ********************
 180-Degree Ambiguity